ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 ```

 {{% notice Note %}}
-The genereated directory name contains "x64," but there is no need to worry as the libraries and executable files will definitely run as ARM64.
+The generated directory name contains "x64," but there is no need to worry as the libraries and executable files will definitely run as ARM64.
 {{% /notice %}}

 &nbsp;